 - Search the NHS website for home care providers in your area

 - Check out the Care Quality Commission (CQC) website where you can view inspection reports on all registered home care providers.

 - Ask the United Kingdom Homecare Association (UKHCA) for a list of approved home care providers in your area

-Once you have a shortlist of potential home care providers/private carers, we recommend that you make contact with them to ask any questions you may have and check whether they can support your care needs and have availability.
+Once you have a shortlist of potential home care providers/private carers, we recommend that you contact them to ask any questions you may have.
+Key things we recommend that you discuss before deciding upon a home care provider include:

 - Whether they have the capacity to take on new clients

 - Whether they can facilitate the frequency & length of visits you require